UCAIR Funding Opportunities

 Sunday, March 1, 2026, at 12:00 AM: Application Packets Released

 Wednesday, March 25, 2026 – Informational Session: A brief presentation will begin at 12:00 p.m., followed by a Q&A for prospective applicants.
-Join anytime between 12:00 and 2:00 p.m. via the Zoom link here.
+Join anytime between 12:00 and 2:00 p.m. via the Zoom link by clicking here.
 No registration is required.
+FAQs from this session are now included in the FAQs section below.

 Sunday, April 12, 2026, at 11:59 PM: Applications Due